Darshan I/O profiler¶

 Darshan is an open-source lightweight I/O profiler developed by ANL, which collects I/O statistics of several widely-used HPC I/O frameworks such as MPI-IO, HDF5, PNetCDF, and standard POSIX calls.
 We use Darshan at NERSC to examine file system utilization and provide advices to improve performance of users' applications.

-Darshan is automatically loaded as a module on Cori for all users, and is included at link time into users' applications via the Cray compiler wrappers (cc
+Darshan is available as a module on Perlmutter for all users, and is included at link time into users' applications via the Cray compiler wrappers (cc

 , CC